Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Experiments

 \subsection{Main Results}

-\subsubsection{Vision-Flan.}
+\paragraph{Vision-Flan}

 Due to its 187 diverse tasks, Vision-Flan poses substantial challenges for multi-task data selection.
 As shown in Figure~\ref{fig:data_scale_186k}, at a 5\% sampling ratio, CVS achieves the second-best performance, likely because its focus on near-boundary samples is less effective before a robust feature space is established under extremely limited data.
 Once the sampling ratio increases to 10\% and 15\%, this cold-start issue is mitigated, and the advantage of CVS becomes clear: it achieves state-of-the-art performance, significantly outperforming all baselines.
 In particular, CVS attains ARP of 103.5 and 104.8 at 10\% and 15\% sampling, respectively, surpassing even full-data fine-tuning (ARP = 100).
 These results strongly support our claim in Section~\ref{sec:filtering_protocol} that filtering out language-prior-dominated samples while prioritizing high-value, decision-boundary samples requiring vision-language joint reasoning leads to more effective gradient signals.
 Compared to XMAS and COINCIDE, CVS shows more robust performance advantages in the highly multi-task Vision-Flan setting, with the advantage increasing at medium and larger data budgets, indicating improved mitigation of task bias while maintaining broad visual coverage.
 Another noteworthy phenomenon is that baseline methods (e.g., XMAS and D2 Pruning) show large performance fluctuations as the sampling ratio increases, failing to achieve monotonic gains with larger data budgets.
 This instability suggests limited ability to distinguish informative samples from noise when expanding the subset.
 In contrast, CVS exhibits stable and consistent performance improvements across sampling ratios, indicating its robustness in selecting high-quality samples at different data scales.
 EL2N and CLIP-Score perform poorly across all sampling ratios, consistent with observations~\cite{lee2024coincide} that single-metric selection leads to biased and redundant subsets.